Heating Fuel Information

 Maine has a highly skilled core of geothermal energy professionals and homes, schools and commercial buildings throughout Maine are using this technology for their space heating needs.

-Nearly four out of five Maine homes depend on oil heat for their heating needs.
-Hundreds of heating oil dealers in Maine provide easy delivery access to their fuel.
+Maine is the most heating oil dependent state in the country; just under 70% of Maine homeowners rely on oil for their heating needs.
+Hundreds of heating oil dealers in Maine provide easy access to their fuel.
 The Northeast gets almost half its fuel oil supply as a refined product from the Gulf Coast and waterborne deliveries are made to Maine harbors via coastal terminals, including those in Portland, South Portland, Searsport, Bucksport, Yarmouth and Bangor.
 Maine terminals also receive roughly 50 percent of its products by truck and marine transportation from Canada.

 Natural gas is used in the residential, commercial, and industrial sectors.
-Only four percent of Maine's population heats primarily with natural gas.
+As of 2012, a little over 5 percent of Maine's population heats primarily with natural gas (the national average is over 20 percent).
 Residential consumption includes space heating, water heating, cooking, and clothes drying.
-Natural gas is also used in the state for generating electricity at several natural gas-fired combustion-turbine power plants.
+Natural gas is also used in the state for generating electricity at several natural gas-fired power plants; as of 2012, approximately half of all electricity in New England was generated using natural gas.
 Commercial applications include space and water heating, cooking, food processing, air conditioning, refrigeration, and incineration.
 Industry uses natural gas for boiler fuel, space heating, and incineration, as well as in numerous industrial processing applications such as food preparation, ceramic and cement kilns, metal melting, heat treating, and glass manufacturing.

-The Governor's Energy Office is working with the Governor, the Department of Economic and Community Development, the State Treasurer and private natural gas stakeholders to explore expansion of service to residential, commercial and industrial customers in Maine.
+The Governor's Energy Office is working with the Governor, the Department of Economic and Community Development, the State Treasurer and private natural gas stakeholders to promote expansion of service to residential, commercial and industrial customers in Maine.
 The goal is to eliminate barriers to successfully and cost-effectively upgrade natural gas services, transmission systems and infrastructures.
-Our hope is to clear the regulatory, financial and other barriers as soon as we can to ensure that residents and businesses have as many options available as possible to heat their homes and buildings.
+We continue to work toward clearing the regulatory, financial and other barriers to ensure that residents and businesses have as many options available as possible to heat their homes and buildings.

-Maine Natural Gas, L.L.C.
 Maine Natural Gas currently serves customers in Windham, Gorham, Bowdoin, Topsham and Brunswick.
 Maine Natural Gas is a subsidiary of Energy East, an energy company headquartered in New York State.
 Maine Natural Gas offers transportation-only service to all commercial and industrial customers and sales service to all classes of customers.
-Maine Natural Gas has a monthly cost of gas rate and also offers a Fixed Price Option for the cost of gas.
+For residential customers, Maine Natural Gas offers both a monthly (variable) cost of gas rate, and a fixed price option.

 Propane (also called LPG—liquefied petroleum gas—or LP gas) is a widely used fuel.
 The liquid propane is turned into a gas inside a tank or a cylinder.
 In its natural form, propane is colorless and odorless.
 It is commonly used as a fuel for engines, barbecues, portable stoves and residential central heating.

 Renewable sources account for almost half of Maine's net electricity generation, but it also has applications for heating purposes.
 For example, for some sites in Maine, solar energy heats water, heats a home or business, and generates electricity.
-Solar energy encompasses a range of technologies, but there are two basic types: 1) Solar Thermal Systems collect the sun's heat and use it for domestic hot water or space heating; 2) Photovoltaic (PV) Electrical Systems use panels containing semiconductor materials to convert sunlight directly to electricity.
+Solar energy encompasses a range of technologies, but there are two basic types: 1) Solar Thermal Systems, which collect the sun's heat and use it for domestic hot water or space heating, and 2) Photovoltaic (PV) Electrical Systems, which are comprised of panels containing semiconductor materials to convert sunlight directly to electricity.
 Biomass resources are also available in the form of wood pellets and cord wood.